xakon/xakon.github.io/dev/embedded/riscv.md

 The RISC-V configuration targeted by Linux distributions is typically the `rv64gc`, although it is possible to run Linux on other configurations, too.

+### Emulation ###

+The easiest way to test RISC-V applications is by using [QEMU] and [Debian] Quick Image Baker pre-baked images.
+We can find such images at:
+<https://people.debian.org/%7Egio/dqib/>.
+For example, `riscv64-virt`.

+Alternatively, we can use [buildroot] to test RISC-V programs.

 ### Rust ###

 [Rust] supports several RISC-V targets.
 [Rust] targets are split into several